Outgoing Domestic Exchange

 - Spring semester: October 10

 Not a Swarthmore student?
-Middlebury, Mills, Pomona and Tufts students interested in spending a semester at Swarthmore should work with their home school's domestic exchange program contact person to apply.
+Middlebury, Pomona and Tufts students interested in spending a semester at Swarthmore should work with their home school's domestic exchange program contact person to apply.
 For information about studying at Swarthmore, please see the information on the Inbound Exchange Programs page.